-The Assembly of Turkish American Associations (ATAA) remembers Atatürk’s message to the Turkish Youth, which he sent at the end of his famous, 36 hours long speech, “Nutuk”.
+The Assembly of Turkish American Associations (ATAA) commemorates Atatürk’s message to the Turkish youth, which he delivered at the conclusion of his renowned, 36-hour-long speech, Nutuk.

 “I’d like to direct my last words specifically to the youngsters of our homeland.
 Turkish Youth!
 You add on to and carry on our confidence.
 With the discipline and virtue you gain, you’ll be the most valuable reflection of humanity, love of homeland, and freedom of opinion.
 You, arising new generation!
 The future is yours.
 We formed the Republic; you’ll make it live on…” M. Kemal Atatürk